UnB-KnEDLe/DODFMiner/docs/source/user/usage.rst

 ^^^^^^^^^^^^^^^^^^^

 Using the -a or --act flag, you can extract the dodf in a polished way.
 The usage of the -a will extract all types of act in the DODF.
-Additionaly, if desired, the flag can followed by a list of specific acts types which you want to extract.
+Additionaly, if desired, the flag can be followed by a list of specific acts types which you want to extract.
 The extraction is done using the backend specified in the -b flag, which can be either regex or ner.

 Available Act Types: